England star Grealish smelt of ‘intoxicating liquor’ after crash, court told

 Grealish was rated man of the match after finishing the full 90 minutes in his side’s 1-0 win over Leicester City on the night of October 18.

 He had denied two other charges connected to the Dickens Heath incident, of failing to stop and failing to report the incident.
-The Crown Prosecution Service offered no evidence and the charges were dismissed.
+No evidence was offered for the police-led prosecution, and the charges were dismissed.

 The judge said Grealish already had six penalty points on his driving licence for a 2018 motorway speeding offence and could be at risk of a driving ban under the totting-up scheme.